AxonBlAzE/VSParanthesisHighlighter/README.md

 # VSParanthesisHighlighter

-A simple vs code extension made in JavaScript to select and highlight all content within a parenthesis/bracket.
+A simple vs code extension made in JavaScript to select and highlight all content within a pair of parenthesis/bracket.

 ## Usage